Whitby Men’s Slo-Pitch League

 - The

-Statistics and Media Committee shall be responsible for the rescheduling
+Statistics and Media Committee

-of rained out games and games cancelled due to lighting failure.
-The home
+cancelled due to lighting failure.
+The home team shall advice

-Committee will be responsible for advising the other team of the
+responsible for advising the teams

-rescheduled date.
+of the rescheduled date.

 - The